krymtkts/SnippetPredictor/README.md

 You can list your registered snippets with the `Get-Snippet` command.

-To remove a snippet, use the `Remove-Snippet` command or delete it directly from `~/.snippet-predictor.json`.
+To remove a snippet, use the `Remove-Snippet` command.

-For example:

 ```powershell
 Remove-Snippet "echo 'hello'"
 ```

+You can also delete it directly from `~/.snippet-predictor.json`.

-By combining `Get-Snippet` and `Remove-Snippet`, you can remove multiple snippets that match a specific pattern in one go:
+By combining `Get-Snippet` and `Remove-Snippet`, you can remove snippets that match a specific pattern.
+Perform this in one step:

 ```powershell
 Get-Snippet | Where-Object -Property Tooltip -like *test* | Remove-Snippet